When it comes to the cruise ship, your cabin is your home away from home. It serves as your own little private spot away from the rest of the ship.

 How Is TV in the Room?

 Each cabin will come with a television.
-On newer ships the TV menus are usually interactive, providing you with a way to explore things going on around the ship, check your onboard account, and even watch pay-per-view movies.
+On newer ships the TV menus are usually interactive, providing you with a way to explore things going on around the ship, check your onboard account, and even watch on-demand movies.

 However, when it comes to channel options, there’s a lot to be desired.
 In general, cruise ship cabins have only a handful of channels (around 20 or so).
 Of those, many will be the cruise line’s own channels, which show information about safety on the ship, shopping information for port, and a map of the ship’s location.